SathyaBhat/tumibot/README.md

  - Configure the bot:

    Copy the `yaml.example` files to `.yaml` and modify `secrets.yaml` to add the Telegram bot token.
 Change the `user_confidence_levels.yaml` by updating the username, weight and responses the bot must send.

+###Bot dev

- if you'd like to work further on the bot, there's a Vagrant file which you can customize before you bring it up with
+If you'd like to work further on the bot, there's a Vagrant file which you can customize before you bring it up with

     vagrant up
     vagrant ssh